 Ohio Revised Code §3937.23 provides that “No insurer shall increase the cost of a private passenger automobile insurance policy based on the insured’s involvement in a motor vehicle accident with an uninsured or underinsured motorist, when both of the following apply:

 (A) The insured’s action is not a proximate cause of any loss, damage, injury, or death arising out of the accident;

 (B) The insured has not been convicted of, pleaded guilty to, or pleaded no contest to, a violation of law as a result of the accident.”

-If you have been involved in an automobile collision with an uninsured driver or underinsured driver, contact the offices of Scott Mullins & Company today to discuss your rights.
+If you have been involved in an automobile collision with an uninsured driver or underinsured driver, contact the offices of Scott Mullins, Injury Attorney today to discuss your rights.